FAQ Topic Areas

 Q: What other departments on campus in addition to Space Management schedule facilities?

-Several departments in addition to Space Management such as the Alumni Center, University Union and Residence Halls schedule facilities for events.
+Several departments in addition to Space Management such as the Alumni Center, the University Union, the Well, and Residence Halls schedule facilities for events.
 For more information, visit Campus Venues.

 Q: Where can I view a Sacramento State campus map?